CubePilot/cubepilot-docs/autopilot/the-cube-module-overview.md

     </tr>
   </thead>
   <tbody></tbody>

+</table>The Cube provides power routing, over/under voltage detection and protection, filtering, switching, current-limiting and transient suppression for peripherals.
+Power outputs to peripherals feature ESD and EMI filtering, and the power supply protection scheme ensures that no more than 5.5V is presented to peripheral devices.
+Power is disconnected from the peripherals when the available supply voltage falls below 2.7V, or rises above approximately 5.7V.
-</table>Peripheral power is split into two groups:
+Peripheral power is split into two groups:

 * Serial 1 has a private 1.5A current limit, intended for powering a low power

-telemetry radio.
+**Telemetry radio.**

 This output is separately EMI filtered and draws directly from the USB / Brick inputs.
 Peak power draw on this port should not exceed 2A, which should be sufficient for a 30dBm transmitter of reasonable efficiency.

 * All other peripherals share a 1A current limit and a single power switch.
 Peak power draw on this port should not exceed 1.5A.